-Pecan Crusted Salmon
+Pecan Crusted Salmon (Big Flavor, Easy, 20 Minutes)

-Get mouth watering pecan crusted salmon on the table in 20 minutes and enjoy the nutty texture on a rich coating of maple syrup, balsamic vinegar, Dijon mustard and parsley.
-Simple, delish, fast and pretty.
+Get mouth-watering pecan crusted salmon on the table in 20 minutes and enjoy the nutty texture on a rich coating of maple syrup, balsamic vinegar, Dijon mustard and parsley.
+Simple, delish, fast, and pretty.

 maple balsamic glaze ingredients in measuring cup